Normal Equation

 So if using the normal equation is so simple?
 Why do we need gradient descent?
 Here are the pros and cons of each:

-since calculating is costly
+O(n3) since calculating (XTX)−1 is costly

-Works well if is large
+Works well if n is large

-General Rule of Thumb: If , then use gradient descent instead of normal equation.
+General Rule of Thumb: If n>10000, then use gradient descent instead of normal equation.
 Also, even though the normal equation works with linear regression, some algorithms don't work with it, so we would have to use gradient descent anyway.

-What if is not invertible?
+What if